 د سحر د رڼا پرخه، مازیګر د غرور کرښه

 Like the dew drops in the dawn or in the dusk

 ستا د حسن خیاله بس دی پردی سیال یمه تیریږم

 I am a stranger Sail, losing my being in the thoughts of your beauty

-Note: Attock is a place which connects Panjab and Khyaber Pakhtunkhawa and where Kabul River meets Abaseen.
+Note: Attock is a place which connects Panjab and Khyber Pakhtunkhwa and where Kabul River meets Abaseen.
 Khyber Pass is a place which connects Afghanistan and Pakistan.
 It is one of the oldest known strategic passes in the world.
-Throughout of the history it has been an important trade route between Central Asia and Indian Subcontinent.
+Throughout the history, it has been an important trade route between Central Asia and Indian Subcontinent.